HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### NFS tuning details

-During the 20,000 concurrent user load test with 14 worker nodes, we observed that the PostgreSQL pool and node pods occasionally went down due to high I/O pressure on the NFS storage.
-To address this, we increased the NFS instance volume IOPS from the default 3,000 to 6,000 and throughput from 128 MiB/s to 256 MiB/s.
+During the 20,000 concurrent user load test with 14 worker nodes, we observed that the PostgreSQL pool and node pods occasionally became unstable due to high I/O pressure on the NFS storage.
+To resolve this, we increased the NFS instance volume IOPS from the default 3,000 to 6,000 and raised the throughput from 128 MiB/s to 256 MiB/s.
+The NFS instance (c5.4xlarge) was also resized from the default 200 GB to 500 GB, as we encountered issues such as the NFS instance not initializing and pods failing to remain steady.

-**Effect:** Doubling the IOPS and throughput provided the necessary capacity for our NFS storage to handle the intense I/O demands of the PostgreSQL database, resulting in a stabilized persistence layer and improved overall system reliability under heavy load.
+Doubling the IOPS and throughput provided the necessary capacity for our NFS storage to handle the intense I/O demands of the PostgreSQL database, resulting in a stabilized persistence layer and improved overall system reliability under heavy load.

 ### Load Balancer setup